Honourable Asot Michael

 I do appreciate your time and I welcome your thoughts and ideas.

-You will find me an avid listener, keen to implement plans and not to dither and delay.
+You will find me an avid listener, keen to co-operated and not to dither and delay.